-Optimal m.
+Optimal m with Mutual Information.
 In practice, both the server and clients do not know the data distribution before collecting them.
-Hence, it is critical to learn the optimal m that is also independent of input data and ensure good utility for all possible location data distributions in the SRR mechanism.
-To this end, we will optimize m for location domain partitioning with the mutual information [46, 61] between the input x and output y, which can measure the mutual dependence between them.
-As mutual information varies for different distributions, the maximum mutual information can cover all the cases (since the mutual dependence of any case would not violate such dependency [40]).
-Thus, the optimal m can be derived by the upper bound of mutual information for all the distributions [21, 40].

-Specifically, the mutual information between x and y is expressed by the difference between the differential entropy and conditional differential entropy of x and y [40]:
+Hence, it is critical to learn that the optimal m is also independent of input data and ensure good utility for all possible location data distributions in the SRR mechanism.
+To this end, we will optimize m for location domain partitioning with the mutual information [48, 63] between the input x and output y, which can measure the mutual dependence between them.
+As mutual information varies for different distributions, the maximum mutual information can cover all the cases (since the mutual dependence of any case would not violate such dependence [42]).
+Thus, the optimal m can be derived by the upper bound of mutual information for all the distributions [21, 42].
+Specifically, the mutual information between x and y is expressed by the difference between the differential entropy and conditional differential entropy of x and y [42]:

-$$I(x, y) = H(x) - H(x|y) = H(y) - H(y|x)$$ (5)
+$$I(X,Y) = H(X) - H(X|Y) = H(Y) - H(Y|X)$$ (5)

 where $H(\cdot)$ is the entropy function.
-Since no prior knowledge on the input data, the server can model the output as a random sample with uniform distribution [46].
-Then, it considers the distribution of y as uniform distribution U to maximize the mutual information (worst utility of the output y) [47].
+X and Y are the input and output random variables representing the input and output, respectively.
+Since no prior knowledge on the input data, it considers the distribution of y as uniform distribution U to maximize the mutual information (the output y is the random sampling result) [49].
+H(U) is an upper bound for any possible input distribution [48].
 Thus, we have:

-$$I(x, y) \le H(U) - H(y|x) \tag{6}$$
+$$I(X,Y) \le H(U) - H(Y|X) \tag{6}$$

 where $H(U) = \log d$ .
-The conditional differential entropy H(y|x)can be computed as below:
+The conditional differential entropy H(Y|X)can be computed as below: